 Toward this you may notice that The Hermit, The Hanged Man, The Mage and The Hieorophant have some features in common.
 The difference between The Hanged Man and The Hermit is that The hanged man type is more mystical and ecstasy oriented while type of Hermit is rather philosophically oriented.
 In comparison with The Mage and The Hierophant, The hermit doesn't seek and doesn't need attention nor ceremonies.
 He doesn't deal with morality and the terms of "good" and "evil" as The Hieorophant does.
 As his knowledge is based on life experience and transcending the same, he knows that the truth is beyond the notions of good and evil.
 He doesn't affect the nature and reality as The Mage does, he rather observes and seeks for the clues.

-The Justice, unequivocally refers to justice in a broader sense of term.
+The Justice unequivocally refers to justice in a broader sense of the term.
 The word justice by itself implies to something positive, but what is just for the doesn't need to be just for another.
-Very often in the act of justice one side finds itself damaged.
+Very often in the act of justice, one side finds itself damaged.
 Regardless is it about the legal issues, karma, dispute, it doesn't matter, there are always two sides involved in the game.
-This is also one of archetypes which is deeply rooted in humans perception of reality trough duality.
-In that way meaning of Justice is very universal, but at the individual level everyone has it's own perception of what is right and what is wrong, what is just and unjust.
-So the justice, even in its positive meaning isn't necessary positive at individual level.
+This is also one of the archetypes which are deeply rooted in humans perception of reality trough duality.
+In that way, the meaning of Justice is very universal, but at the individual level, everyone has it's own perception of what is right and what is wrong, what is just and unjust.
+So the justice, even in its positive meaning isn't necessarily positive at the individual level.

 The Hanged Man is usually seen as a card of sacrifice, peaceful acceptance of undesired circumstances and lack of influence on situation.
 Lack of influence may come as inability or willing decision to stay aside and accept what you were given.
 No matter how much this card seems to be hard with such attributes as accepting and sacrifice, accepting often comes as blessing.
 Sometimes, being wise and wisely dealing with unwanted situation simply means staying inactive, accepting and waiting for the favorable winds.
 Dealing with it in the wrong moment could be just wasting of time, energy and precious resources.
 Thus inability to influence may really make an impression of acting like victim, it isn't necessary like that.
 Accepting what cannot be changed sometimes requires more strength than any actions.
 The Hanged Man also speaks of forgiving and letting go.
 If we talk of forgiving and letting go then the sacrificing is getting different meaning.
 Not rare, it is the real sacrifice of ego.
 And The Hanged Man is related to ego's inversion, when the one willingly or not experience the state when the ego lost its support in social position, material matters, title or profession, or anything else with which was made strong personal identification.
 It's painful, I know, but it's not deadly.
 As sooner we accept, less resistance we give the crisis passes away faster and leaves less scars.
 This is the wisdom of The Hanged Man.